rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 Preferences are not persisted so this function needs to be called on every launch.

 **<font color="red">Notes:</font>**
-* Missing Subscription Key or other critical information are some of the possible issues that can be encountered during initialization.
+* Missing Subscription Key or other critical information are some of the possible issues that can be encountered during configuration.
-* You can move the `init()` call inside an `if (<enable IAM-SDK boolean value> == true)` block to control enabling/disabling the SDK.
+* You can move the `configure()` call inside an `if (<enable IAM-SDK boolean value> == true)` block to control enabling/disabling the SDK.
-* If `init()` is not called, subsequent calls to other public API SDK functions have no effect.
+* If `configure()` is not called, subsequent calls to other public API SDK functions have no effect.

 ### #7 Registering and unregistering activities.
 Only register activities that are allowed to display In-App messages.
 Your activities will be kept in a `WeakReference` object, so it will not cause any memory leaks.
 Don't forget to unregister your activities in `onPause()` method.